Mons Meg: History

-The gun was fired on 30 October 1680 to celebrate a visit by James, Duke of Albany and York, later King James VII but the barrel burst.
+The gun was fired on 30 October 1680 to celebrate a visit by James, Duke of Albany and York (later King James VII), but the barrel burst.
 An English cannoneer had loaded the charge and many Scots believed that the damage was done on purpose out of jealousy, because the English had no cannon as big as this.
 The incident was also seen as a bad omen for the future King.

 The cannon was left outside Foog's Gate at Edinburgh Castle.
 It was next taken, with other disused ordnance, to the Tower of London in 1754, as a result of the disarming acts against Jacobites aimed at removing weapons or spare cannon from the reach of rebellious folk.
-It was returned to the Castle in 1829 by order of George IV after a series of campaigns by Sir Walter Scott and the Society of Antiquaries of Scotland.
+It was returned to the castle in 1829 by order of George IV after a series of campaigns by Sir Walter Scott and the Society of Antiquaries of Scotland.
 Following a restoration, it sits outside St Margaret's Chapel.
-During the Edinburgh's annual Hogmanay celebrations Mons Meg is fired at the start of the firework display, although the effect is largely theatrical and the gun is not discharged.
+During Edinburgh's annual Hogmanay celebrations, Mons Meg is fired at the start of the firework display, although the effect is largely theatrical and the gun is not discharged.

 Naming

 The gun is not called "Mons Meg" in any contemporary references until 1678.
 In 1489, she first appears in record as "Monss" and in the painter's account of 1539 she is called; "Monce in the castell", the only piece with an individual name.
 In 1650 she was noted as "Muckle Meg".
-"Meg" may either be a reference to Margaret of Denmark, Queen of James III of Scotland, or simply an alliteration, while Mons was one of the locations where the cannon was tested.
+"Meg" may either be a reference to Margaret of Denmark, queen of James III of Scotland, or simply an alliteration, while Mons was one of the locations where the cannon was tested.
 McKenzie records that this class of artillery was known as a murderer and Mons Meg was certainly described as such.
 Mons Meg was made in the town of Mons (now the Walloon French-speaking part of Belgium) or Bergen (in Dutch as in those days it was part of Flanders).
-Three cannons were founded, one resides in Edinburgh, one in the Flemish town of Ghent at the Friday Market and one in France but this disappeared ages ago.
+Three cannons were founded: one resides in Edinburgh, one in the Flemish town of Ghent at the Friday Market, and one in France (but that one disappeared ages ago).
 The one in Ghent can be visited today, undamaged.
 The cannon is named "Dulle Griet" which translates into "Mad Meg".